 The PROS Plan recommends that each area master or sector plan include a system of open spaces based on the roles and functions of each type of space.
 The numbers and sizes of open spaces may vary from plan to plan and should be directly proportional to the projected density.
-They should be adjusted to the pattern of existing open spaces and other factors, such as community-specific needs.
+They should be adjusted to the pattern of existing apages spaces and other factors, such as community-specific needs.

-- 1. Goals - Enhance the public realm by providing green infrastructure (safe, accessible parks, storm water systems and usable open space) that meet the needs of all users. - Create built environments that improve quality of life through public amenities, improved mobility, improved air and water quality, and safe, attractive and accessible public spaces - 2.
-Recommendations - Create a civic gathering space at or near the Forest Glen Metro Station of 1⁄2 to 1 acre to accommodate cultural programs, community events and neighborhood festivals.
+• Enhance the public realm by providing green infrastructure (safe, accessible parks, storm water systems and usable open space) that meet the needs of all users.

+Create built environments that improve quality of life through public amenities, improved mobility, improved air and water quality, and safe, attractive and accessible public spaces

+2. Recommendations

-- Establish a civic gathering space of 1⁄2 to 1 acre with the redevelopment of the Seminary Plaza Shopping Center.
-A memorial site would be appropriate for the historic resources cited in the vicinity.
+- Encourage the creation of a civic gathering space at or near the Forest Glen Metro Station to accommodate cultural programs, community events and neighborhood festivals.
+The goal is to have the civic space be 1⁄2 acre or more and be contiguous. - Establish a civic gathering space of 1⁄2 to 1 acre with the redevelopment of the Seminary Plaza Shopping Center.
+A memorial site for Mount Zion Methodist Episcopal Church would be appropriate for the historic resources cited in the vicinity.
 Ownership of the facility should be determined at the time of redevelopment. - Transform underutilized, state-owned property at the intersection of Georgia Avenue and 16th Street into a new gateway urban recreational park.
-The gateway space would mark the entrance of the community and act as a multi-use area for active uses and passive uses. - Build a new facility on county-owned property adjacent to Woodside Urban Park, if the current use is vacated and the county deems the property as excess.
-Montgomery Parks envisions an urban ecology center that promotes health and wellness and encourages the active celebration of nature. - Reimagine public spaces by promoting the inclusion of art and sensory integrated installations into parks and open spaces. - Create and enhance trail connections to major trails and bikeways. - Provide for safe, improved park access via improved connectivity and pedestrian and bicycle facilities. - Set up temporary/interim open spaces to accommodate spontaneous play spaces, coffee service and informal meeting/civic gathering areas. - Consider purchasing properties, where feasible and appropriate, that are adjacent to existing parks or meet identified active or passive recreational needs as documented in the current PROS Plan.
+The gateway space would mark the entrance of the community and act as a multi-use area for active uses and passive uses. - [Build a new facility on county-owned property adjacent to Woodside Urban Park, if the current use is vacated and the county deems the property as excess.
+Montgomery Parks envisions an active urban recreation center that promotes health and wellness and encourages the pursuit of nature education and programming.] - When and if the staff of Montgomery County HHS vacate their offices located at 8818 Georgia Avenue the building should remain as a public facility to be used for one of the following (but not limited to): - A school - A park facility - Housing with a substantial affordable component - Reimagine public spaces by promoting the inclusion of art and sensory integrated installations into parks and open spaces. - Create and enhance trail connections to major trails and bikeways. - Provide for safe, improved park access via improved connectivity and pedestrian and bicycle facilities. - Set up temporary/interim open spaces to accommodate spontaneous play spaces, coffee service and informal meeting/civic gathering areas. - Consider purchasing properties, where feasible and appropriate, that are adjacent to existing parks or meet identified active or passive recreational needs as documented in the current PROS Plan.
 Such acquisitions could reduce active recreation shortages, create better connections and expand urban green spaces.

-Park and Open Space Hierarchy Service Area - Countywide Woodside Urban Ecology Center Center and Community Gardens Health and Human Services Center SHA ROW Urban Recreational Park 3 + acres Forest Glen Metro Civic Green Urban Park 1⁄2 acre Forest Glen Medical Center Civic Green Urban Park 1⁄4 acre Service Area - Local Community Medical Office Park in Forest Glen Pocket Green Urban Park 1⁄2 acre Seminary Place in Montgomery Hills Pocket Green Urban Park 1⁄4 acre Sniders Grocery and Fire Station Pocket Green Urban Park 1⁄4 acre Parking Lot #48 Urban Recreational Parklet Min.
+Park and Open Space Hierarchy

+Service Area - Countywide School, Park Facility, Affordable Housing or Community Facility Center and Community Gardens Health and Human Services Center SHA ROW Urban Recreational Park 2 3⁄4 - 3 acres Forest Glen Metro Civic Green Urban Park 1⁄2 acre Forest Glen Medical Center Civic Green Urban Park 1⁄2 acre Service Area - Local Community Medical Office Park in Forest Glen Pocket Green Urban Park 1⁄4 acre Seminary Place in Montgomery Hills Pocket Green Urban Park 1⁄4 acre Sniders Grocery and Fire Station Pocket Green Urban Park 1⁄4 acre Parking Lot #12 Urban Recreational Parklet Min.
 1/10 acre Parking Lot at Luzerne Pocket Green Urban Park 1⁄4 acre